 We can connect to the router using SSH, but perhaps you didn’t know it’s also possible to reach the webserver through the SSH tunnel!
 Let me show you how to do this with putty:

-First I will type in the IP address of the SSH server but before we click on “open” we’ll configure SSH tunneling.
+First, I will type in the IP address of the SSH server, but before we click on “open”, we’ll configure SSH tunneling.
 Take a look at the screenshot below:

-If you are using Linux or MAC you don’t have to use putty but you can use the command-line which is a lot easier:
+If you are using Linux or MAC, you don’t have to use putty, but you can use the command line, which is a lot easier:

 sudo ssh -L 5000:192.168.2.1:80 184.108.40.206

-The line above is the same as the configuration that I showed you in Putty.
-We will connect our local port 5000 to the remote web server (192.168.2.1 port 80) and we’ll connect to SSH server 220.127.116.11.
+The above line is similar to the configuration I showed you in Putty.
+We will connect our local port 5000 to the remote web server (192.168.2.1 port 80) and connect to SSH server 220.127.116.11.

 That’s all I wanted to show you!
 If you enjoyed this lesson, please leave a comment.